checkout/checkout-magento2-plugin/README.md

 ## Features
 The Checkout.com extension for Magento 2 offers useful and unique features, allowing Magento 2 shop owners to process online payments in the best conditions.
 These features have been designed to offer an optimal shopping and payment experience to Magento 2 merchants and shoppers.

-Amongst many others the major features are:
+Amongst many others, the major features are:

 * Hosted payment gateway
 * Embedded payment form